 Downtown Milwaukee Campus Health Education Center

 Using the latest technology, health information technicians collect, analyze and report healthcare data.
-This requires knowledge of diseases, treatments, computer systems and organizational skills.
+This requires knowledge of diseases, treatments, regulatory issues, computer systems and organizational skills.
 Classes are taught at MATC's Health Education Center (HEC), 1311 North Sixth Street.

 Career Pathway: You can earn the Medical Coding Specialist diploma on your way to completing this associate degree.

 Program Code: 10-530-1